Ayahbouzihay/PackWiseApplication/README.md

 ## Competitive Analysis

-In the competitive analysis, I explored three websites—Packtor, PackPoint, and TripIt—that offer packing assistance and travel planning services.
+In the competitive analysis, I explored three websitesâ€”Packtor, PackPoint, and TripItâ€”that offer packing assistance and travel planning services.
 Each website showcases unique features and technologies:

 ### Website A: Packtor